judy-martinez/weather-dashboard-project/README.md

-# weather-dashboard-project
+# Weather Dashboard Project

 ## Purpose
-Challenge activity to create an application that presents current & future forecast when a user searches for a city
+Class challenge activity to create an application that presents current & future forecast when a user searches for a city

 ## Built With
 * HTML